joonas-fi/joonas.fi/blog/_posts/2020/2020-04-03-quick-primer-on-svg-paths.md

 ----------

-Now it was just a matter of moving the code for the LEDs to separate paths, and giving each element and ID (so I can control them from JavaScript).
+Now it was just a matter of moving the code for the LEDs to separate paths, and giving each element an ID (so I can control them from JavaScript).

 Here's the new SVG (some parts omitted):